-This Limited Three Year Warranty applies only if the Product is installed in the United States or Canada and only if operated and maintained in accordance with the printed instructions accompanying the Product and in compliance with all applicable installation and building codes and good trade practices.
+This 20 Year Limited Warranty applies only if the Product is installed in the United States or Canada and only if operated and maintained in accordance with the printed instructions accompanying the Product and in compliance with all applicable installation and building codes and good trade practices.

 This warranty is non-transferable and extends to the original owner only.
 The Product must be purchased through a listed supplier of IHP and proof of purchase must be provided.
-The following do not carry the Limited Three Year Warranty but are warranted as follows:
+The product body, firebox and barrier carry the 20 Year Limited Warranty from the date of installation.
+Vent components, trim components and paint are excluded from this 20 Year Limited Warranty.
+The following do not carry the 20 Year Limited Warranty but are warranted as follows: